BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/Maya_to_glTF.md

 ## Textures image format

 glTF 2.0 only supports the following image formats: jpg and png.
-You are adviced to use those formats for your textures when exporting to glTF.
+You are advised to use those formats for your textures when exporting to glTF.

 Note that the exporter also supports textures with bmp, gif, tga, tif and dds formats.
 But, those textures will be automatically converted to png/jpg by the exporter to follow glTF specifications.

 ## Environment texture

-To enjoy PBR material rendering, you should have an environmnent texture in your scene.
+To enjoy PBR material rendering, you should have an environment texture in your scene.
 Currently the plugin does not export any environment map and one must be added manually in client implementations.
 The Babylon Sandbox provides such feature.

 ## Get a merged occlusion/roughness/metallic texture